LibraryOfCongress/bagger/README.txt

 2. License
    =======

-License and other related information are listed in the LICENSE.txt and NOTICE.txt files included the bagger_distribution folder.
+License and other related information are listed in the LICENSE.txt file included with Bagger.

 3. Project Profile
    ===============